Lawrence East station: Station description

 A commuter parking lot for up to 90 vehicles is located just east of the station, also underneath the elevated section of Lawrence Avenue East.
 Parking is managed by the Toronto Parking Authority.

 Rapid transit infrastructure in the vicinity

 Line 3 continued to travel on ground level, straight north after Lawrence East station, running parallel to the nearby railway tracks.
 South of the station, the line continued to travel on ground level but became elevated shortly before reaching Kennedy station, where it made a 90-degree turn.

 Planned busway stop

 The TTC plans to replace the Line 3 right-of-way with a busway between Kennedy and Ellesmere stations.
 According to a 2022 TTC report, the adjacent station's bus facilities would be retained along with a pedestrian underpass for the local community to use.
 Buses would serve customers at new stops on the south side of the former station.
+The busway stop is expected to open on September 30, 2026.